-From the detailed analysis of the environmental impacts and the proposed preventive measures, it can be concluded that no significant deterioration in the eco-system is likely to occur due to measures to be taken up during construction and operation phase of the project.
-On the other hand the project is likely to have several benefits like improvement in employment generation and economic growth of the area, by way of improved infrastructure and better socio- economic condition.
+From the detailed analysis of the environmental impacts and the proposed preventive measures, it can be concluded that no significant deterioration in the eco-system is likely to occur due to mitigations suggested, during construction and operation phases of the project.
+On the other hand, the project is likely to have several benefits like improvement in employment generation and economic growth of the area by way of improved infrastructure and better socio-economic condition.
 Hence, the implementation of the project will lead to overall sustainable development in the area.
+A better and fast connectivity will increase business opportunities, which will reflect by changes in the pattern of economic activities, income generation, price evolution and employment status.
+There will also be a greater accessibility to market-, health- and educational - facilities.